gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

 Anything that happens afterward involves loading the map save and retrieving data and then loading buildings, which I feel goes beyond the use case, and more into the scenario into **Update building**.

 ## Implementation documentation
+### Implementation summary
+The implementation consists of adding a ``Leaks`` singleton that stores currently active leaking tiles in both a ``HashSet`` (for quickly checking if a tile is present in the set) and a ``QuadTree`` that stores it in a grid layout to find leaks within a rectangular area more efficiently.

+The classes above were modified so that when an action occurs that updates the flow of liquid, this is shown in the minimap (in example: plugging a leak with a solid block, removing a block that was plugging a leak, or putting down an open-ended pipe (``Conduit``) that begins to leak into a puddle).
+The minimap gains a bright blue spot dot to indicate that a spot is leaking, which is removed when the leak stops.
+Additionally, moving close to a leak shows a circle around the leak, which is useful if the leak wasn't very visible in a busy base.

 ### Tour Report
 #### Commits:
 12/11/2025